Clotildelevou/LPI/README.md

 Because  the  combination  of  lseek()  plus  write()  is  not  atomic,  one  instance  of  the program sometimes overwrote bytes written by the other instance.
 As a result, the file f2 contains less than 2 million bytes.

+- **dup** : Implement dup() and dup2() using fcntl() and, where necessary, close().
+(You may ignore the fact that dup2() and fcntl() return different errno values for some error cases.)
+For dup2(), remember to handle the special case where oldfd equals newfd.
+In this case, you should check whether oldfd is valid, which can be done by, for example, checking if fcntl(oldfd, F_GETFL) succeeds.
+If oldfd is not valid, then the function should return –1 with errno set to EBADF .